A Myan Yout

 Additon of driver name changed dispute resolution.

 Drivers were updating parcel statuses by scrolling through long lists to find the right customer, which caused slow, error-prone, and frustrating when they're working fast in the field.
-Barcode scanning changed that: one scan, instant update, no searching required.
+Barcode scanning helps one scan, instant update, and no searching required.

 Phone-first, no app install needed.